selewirre/stellar_system_creator/stellar_system_creator/documentation/source/gui/gui.rst

 To open an existing project in a new tab, go to files -> Open Project and select the project of your choice.

-To open the documentation through the GUI, go to Help -> Documentation.
+To open the documentation through the GUI, go to menu option "Help".
+There are three ways to open the documentation.
+One is within the gui itself (small window opening HTML files), another is as a PDF file, and the third one is as an HTML file on the default internet browser.

 Details Dialog
 --------------